 Anyone age 5 and older can get vaccinated.
 The Pfizer vaccine is approved for ages 5+, and Moderna and Johnson & Johnson vaccines for ages 18+.

 The vaccine will not give you COVID-19, create an infection, or make you contagious.

-The vaccine protects you against the delta variant of COVID-19, which is more contagious than other variants and can cause very serious illness.
+The vaccine protects you against the delta and omicron variants of COVID-19, which are more contagious than other variants and can cause very serious illness.

 Vaccinated individuals do not carry a higher viral load than unvaccinated individuals and, in fact, may carry less virus.
 A vaccinated individual is also far less likely to have serious symptoms of infection.

 The vaccine cannot alter your DNA.
 It works with your immune system so you can better fight the virus if you are exposed.

 The vaccine does not cause infertility in women who are trying to become pregnant, are pregnant, or breast feeding.
 The vaccine protects you and your baby from COVID-19 complications.

 You need the vaccine, even if you are young and healthy.

 The vaccine is free for everyone regardless of age, insurance or immigration status.
 You cannot be turned away for any of these reasons.

 The COVID-19 vaccine was built on decades of research.
 No steps were skipped.